Oberlin College recognizes you may elect to take time away from Oberlin for medical reasons in order to receive health care.

 - Communicate with the dean of students office if you need to extend leave.

-- Contact the medical leave coordinator, Brook Escobedo, if you have any questions or concerns while you are on leave.
+- Contact the medical leave coordinator through firstname.lastname@example.org or at 440-775-8462 if you have any questions or concerns while you are on leave.

-You may receive a message or two from a staff member from the Academic Advising Resource Center/Registrar (AARC), a SHARE advisor, or your academic advisor to see how you are doing.
+You may receive messages from a staff member from the Academic Advising Resource Center (AARC) or your academic advisor to see how you are doing.

 - When you and your provider believe you are ready to return, complete the Student Application to Return from MLOA .